dsa-ou/allowed/README.md

 magics such as `%timeit` and `%run` will trigger a syntax error in the absence of an `ipython` installation.
 Conversely, if `ipython` is installed, the magics will be deemed valid Python, allowing those cells to be checked (other syntax errors not withstanding), but will only pass the check if function calls and attributes are allowed.

-Previous versions of `allowed` recomended [nbqa](https://http://nbqa.readthedocs.io) for handling Jupyter notebooks.
+Previous versions of `allowed` recommended [nbqa](https://http://nbqa.readthedocs.io) for handling Jupyter notebooks.
 You can checkout the project on Github [here](https://github.com/nbQA-dev/nbQA).